2017 NCAA Tournament: Predicting The Winner Of Every Sweet 16 Matchup [Opinion]

 The Gators did work against No. 13 seed East Tennessee State and No. 5 seed Virginia (they only allowed 39 points in this contest!).

-This one should be fun — to say the least.
+This one should be fun, to say the least.

 Prediction: Florida wins